kshitijrastogi16/Codechef/README.md

-These are the codes for codechef.
+These are the codes for codeforces.